toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Adds a running balance column to the accounts page (does not appear on All Accounts View)

 ## Show Spare Change
-Imagine if you paid for all purchases in whole dollars.
+"Imagine if you paid for all purchases in whole dollars.
 Shows a total of the spare change you would accumulate for the selected outflow transactions.

 ## Striped Transaction Rows
 Shows a light gray background on every other transaction row.

-## Swap cleared and flagged columns on Account screen
+## Swap cleared and flagged columns
+Place the Cleared column on the left and the Flagged column on the right sides of an account screen.

 ## Toggle Scheduled and Reconciled Transaction Buttons
 Easily show and hide scheduled and reconciled transactions with one click.</details>
 <details><summary>Reports (Click to Expand/Collapse)</summary>

 ## Compact Income vs. Expense
-Modifies styling of the Income vs. Expense report so it doesn't use too much white space on the page.</details>
+Modifies styling of the Income vs. Expense report so it doesn't use too much white space on the page.

+## Highlight Income vs Expense Row on Hover
+Provides a highlight over the currently hovered row on the native YNAB Income vs Expense report.

+## View Zero as Empty
+If a cell is zero, replace it with an empty cell so it is easier to focus on non-zero cells.
+"Total" rows are not modified.</details>
 <details><summary>Advanced (Click to Expand/Collapse)</summary>

 ## Disable Toolkit for YNAB